What is Divorce Mediation?

 5. Finalizing the Judgment

-After reviewing your judgment individually with a separate attorney, you will have a final session to discuss any changes and finalize the judgment.
-Once finalized, our notary public will have you sign it.
+After reviewing your judgment individually with a separate attorney, if desired, you will have a final session to discuss any changes and finalize/sign the judgment.
 It will then be filed with the court.
 After the court records the judgment and returns it to us, we will provide you with a copy and your matter will be completed.

-If your judgment is submitted to the court in less than 6 months from the date on which the Petition for Dissolution of Marriage was initially filed and served, then pursuant to the mandated 6 month waiting period, the court will hold your judgment until that period has lapsed.
-However, in the meantime, although your status will not be returned to “single”, you will have a binding agreement as to all other matters concerning your divorce such as division of property, support, and so forth.
+If your judgment is submitted to the court less than 6 months from the date on which the Petition for Dissolution of Marriage was initially served, then pursuant to the mandated 6 month waiting period, the court will assign a date in the future as your date of dissolution.
+However, in the meantime, although your status will not be returned to “single”, you will have a binding agreement as to all issues concerning your divorce such as division of property, support, and so forth as soon as both spouses sign.

 The Benefits of Divorce Mediation Include: